muzankib/acl/specification.md

 - `assetURI` is used to query `ownership` and return `ownershipHash`
 - if `ownershipHash` exists:
     - send transaction to Ownership Oracle with `assetURI` and `ownershipHash`
+    - If the ownership hash is matched, return `TRUE`
+    - If the ownership hash is not matched, return `FALSE`
     - if response is `TRUE`:
         - retrieve `tokenId` from `_tokenURIs`
         - update `assets` with `owner`